 - reason (n.)

-- early 13c., "statement in an argument," also "intellectual faculty that adopts actions to ends," from Anglo-French resoun, Old French raison, from Latin rationem (nominative ratio) "reckoning, understanding, motive, cause," from ratus, past participle of reri "to reckon, think," from PIE root *re(i)- "to reason, count" (cf. Old English rædan "to advise; see read).
+- c.1200, "intellectual faculty that adopts actions to ends," also "statement in an argument, statement of explanation or justification," from Anglo-French resoun, Old French raison "course; matter; subject; language, speech; thought, opinion," from Latin rationem (nominative ratio) "reckoning, understanding, motive, cause," from ratus, past participle of reri "to reckon, think," from PIE root *re(i)- "to reason, count" (cf. Old English rædan "to advise; see read (v.)).

 - reason (v.)

-- c.1400, "to question (someone)," also "to challenge," from Old French raisoner, from Late Latin rationare "to discourse," from ratio (see reason (n.)).
-Sense of "employ reasoning (with someone)" is from 1847, and that of "to think in a logical manner" is from 1590s.
+- early 14c., resunmen, "to question (someone)," also "to challenge," from Old French raisoner "speak, discuss; argue; address; speak to," from Late Latin rationare "to discourse," from ratio (see reason (n.)).
+Intransitive sense of "to think in a logical manner" is from 1590s; transitive sense of "employ reasoning (with someone)" is from 1847.
 Related: Reasoned; reasoning.